Createdd/Writing/2018/articles/MLIntroP4.md

 1. Minimize the cost function with the provided gradient descent formula
 1. Predict the movie rating of a user with the parameter Theta with the learned feature x.

-Note that, if you have a user or movie/product with no rating at all, it makes sense to perform mean normalization before implementing the learning algorithm.
-To accomplish this, first the mean should be subtracted from the result matrix and re-added when predicting the rating.

 ### Further usage

 After implementing the collaborative filtering system another step can be to suggest related movies/products.